ayushmehre/padhai-assignment/README.md

 ## Evaluation Criteria Considerations

 - **Architecture & Abstractions**: Clear separation of concerns with hooks for specific functionalities (pointer, audio, highlight, interactables), a provider for WebSocket and event bus, and distinct presentational components.
-- **Audio Streaming & Capture**: Basic audio playback and microphone capture are implemented.
+- **Audio Streaming & Capture**: Basic audio playback is implemented.
 - **Network Robustness**: WebSocket provider includes reconnection logic and a message buffer.
 - **Backend Mock Quality**: The mock server provides a scripted dialog with `POINT`, `HIGHLIGHT`, and `AUDIO` events.
 - **Point & Highlight Accuracy**: `POINT` uses `getBoundingClientRect` for positioning. `HIGHLIGHT` in `QuestionSlide.jsx` uses `<span>` tags with IDs for direct targeting, and the mock server provides regex-based highlighting for the problem text.